-• The Task Force was formed in the 1970s, but disbanded in 2005 by the Liberal government under then Minister of Public Health, Carolyn Bennett.
-It was resurrected in 2010, under the Harper government, at the University of Calgary, not PHAC; the design failed to include an internal accountability structure for oversight.
+• The Task Force was formed in the 1970s, but disbanded in 2005 by the Liberal government.
+When it was resurrected in 2010, under the Harper government, the design failed to include an internal accountability structure for oversight.

 The Task Force does not include content experts